MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/theming/theming.md

 Xamarin.Forms applications can respond to style changes dynamically at runtime by using the `DynamicResource` markup extension.
 This markup extension is similar to the `StaticResource` markup extension, in that both use a dictionary key to fetch a value from a [`ResourceDictionary`](xref:Xamarin.Forms.ResourceDictionary).
 However, while the `StaticResource` markup extension performs a single dictionary lookup, the `DynamicResource` markup extension maintains a link to the dictionary key.
 Therefore, if the value associated with the key is replaced, the change is applied to the [`VisualElement`](xref:Xamarin.Forms.VisualElement).
 This enables runtime theming to be implemented in Xamarin.Forms applications.

-The process of implementing runtime theming in a Xamarin.Forms application is as follows:
+The process for implementing runtime theming in a Xamarin.Forms application is as follows:

 1. Define the resources for each theme in a [`ResourceDictionary`](xref:Xamarin.Forms.ResourceDictionary).
 1. Consume theme resources in the application, using the `DynamicResource` markup extension.
 1. Set a default theme in the application's **App.xaml** file.
 1. Add code to load a theme at runtime.

-> [!NOTE]
+> [!IMPORTANT]
-> Changing a theme at runtime requires the use of XAML styles, and is not currently possible using CSS.
+> Use the `StaticResource` markup extension if you don't need to change the app theme at runtime.

 The following screenshots show themed pages, with the iOS application using a light theme and the Android application using a dark theme:

 [![Screenshot of the main page of a themed app, on iOS and Android](theming-images/main-page-both-themes.png "Main page of themed app")](theming-images/main-page-both-themes-large.png#lightbox "Main page of themed app")
 [![Screenshot of the detail page of a themed app, on iOS and Android](theming-images/detail-page-both-themes.png "Detail page of themed app")](theming-images/detail-page-both-themes-large.png#lightbox "Detail page of themed app")

+> [!NOTE]
+> Changing a theme at runtime requires the use of XAML styles, and is not currently possible using CSS.

 ## Define themes